TrueShadow01/REME/README.md

 - Legacy blend-shape import has been improved but regression testing across older titles is still needed
 - Blend-shape export is not guaranteed for all supported import paths
 - Some newer game formats may import but not export correctly
+- Street Fighter 6 shared head materials may not receive the selected costume colors until costume-aware CMD lookup is implemented
+- Street Fighter 6 material reconstruction is still being validated across fighters, costumes and color variants
 - Material reconstruction may differ from in-game rendering

 ## Roadmap

 ### Near Term
-- Improve Street Fighter 6 material and shader reconstruction, including alpha maps, UV usage, hair, decals and layered materials
+- Complete Street Fighter 6 material reconstruction, including costume-aware CMD lookup, shared head materials, transparency, decals and remaining shader variations
 - Improve texture import reliability and support for newer compression formats
 - Validate compatibility with RE2, RE3, RE4R, RE7RT and newer RE Engine titles